Center Of Excellence

 - ENT Surgery

 - Endoscopy and Laparoscopy

 - Endocrinology – Diabetology

 - Dental Cosmetic and Implantology

 Top 15 FAQs On Total Knee Replacement Surgery

 1. What is Arthritis of the Knee?

 Arthritis is the inflammation of Joints.
 The commonest form of arthritis is Osteoarthritis which is the wear and tear of the cartilage and bones.
 If the knee joints are affected by arthritis, it is known as Osteoarthritis of the Knee.
 Once the cartilage cushion gets damaged, pain is the major symptom, severely affecting the mobility of the patient.
-Eventually, it may require total replacement for pain relief and regaining mobility of the knee.
+Eventually, it may require total replacement for pain relief and regain mobility of the knee.

 2. Stages of Arthritis:

 Early, Mild, Moderate, and Severe